katkuriBalram/color-identification-using-opencv/README.md

 ## How to Execute?

    -install the visual studio code according to your system through https://code.visualstudio.com/download<br>
-   .install the python latest version from https://www.python.org/downloads/<br>
+   -install the python latest version from https://www.python.org/downloads/<br>
-   .Install the prerequisites/software’s required to execute the code<br>
+   -Install the prerequisites/software’s required to execute the code<br>
-   .edit the path at the 23rd line in main.py <br>
+   -edit the path at the 23rd line in main.py <br>

 ## Issues Faced
-Coordinate Out of Bounds: Handling cases where the selected coordinates are outside the image boundaries.<br>
+-Coordinate Out of Bounds: Handling cases where the selected coordinates are outside the image boundaries.<br>
-GUI Responsiveness: Ensuring the GUI remains responsive and updates correctly when the user interacts with it.<br>
+-GUI Responsiveness: Ensuring the GUI remains responsive and updates correctly when the user interacts with it.<br>

 ## Note
-Make sure to update the path to colors.csv in the script if necessary.<br>
+-Make sure to update the path to colors.csv in the script if necessary.<br>
-Ensure that all required packages are installed and the virtual environment is activated before running the script.<br>
+-Ensure that all required packages are installed and the virtual environment is activated before running the script.<br>

 ## connect me: